What Is A Conflict Diamond?

 A conflict diamond (also called a blood diamond or a war diamond) refers to a diamond mined in a war zone and sold, usually clandestinely, in order to finance an insurgency or invading army’s war efforts, or to support a warlord’s activity.

-Revenues from diamonds have enabled governments and health organisations to greatly improve existing public health services and provide new health services to those who have never had them before.
+Revenues from diamonds have enabled governments and health organizations to greatly improve existing public health services and provide new health services to those who have never had them before.
 Diamond revenues have funded more hospitals, more medical centers and more hospices, ensuring healthcare is extended to millions of people.

 Diamond health projects extend beyond just building hospitals.
 Debswana, a mining company in Botswana, recently became the first mining company in the world to extend free anti-retroviral treatment to HIV positive employees, their life partners, their children, and former employees for life.